I'm Living with an Otaku NEET Kunoichi!?: Plot

 Shizuri Ideura is a kunoichi protecting others from Yoma who acts as Tsukasa Atsumi's servant in exchange for living with him as his gamer NEET roommate.
 Shizuri must rely on Tsukasa for basic necessities as she lacks any money of her own, leading to chaotic events when she is left alone.
 During her stay, fellow kunoichi Ayame Momochi and Hina Izumi come to visit Shizuri from the village, the former having an unhealthy obsession with Shizuri.
 The main duo like playing games with one another, so Tsukasa buys Shizuri a gaming computer on a date.
 Shizuri learns during the date that Tsukasa appreciates her, something Shizuri is reluctant to reciprocate.

-As a result of Hina's bad luck magic being encouraged by an antagonistic Kanna Natsumi, Tsukasa's apartment explodes and Saya Hazuki, the landlady, forces the ninjas to pay 1 million yen to repair the damages by making them work as maids in her cafeteria.
+As a result of Hina's bad luck magic being encouraged by an antagonistic Kanna Natsumi, Tsukasa's apartment explodes and Saya Hazuki, the landlady, forces the ninjas to pay one million yen to repair the damages by making them work as maids in her cafeteria.
 Shizuri refuses to partake in this and Kanna helps Saya's business grow.
-Irritated by Shizuri's laziness, Saya hires Shizuri to work as a maid at the cafe alongside Kanna, completely exhausting Shizuri who has to work despite her NEET lifestyle.
-High-ranking Yoma named Killer and Clena Ventor attack Tsukasa and Shizuri, requiring Tsukasa to use his powers and heal her, which allows Shizuri to defeat the Yoma at the expense of her energy.
+Irritated by Shizuri's laziness, Saya hires Shizuri to work as a maid at the cafe alongside Kanna, completely exhausting Shizuri, who has to work despite her NEET lifestyle.
+High-ranking Yoma named Killa and Clena Ventor attack Tsukasa and Shizuri, requiring Tsukasa to use his powers and heal her, which allows Shizuri to defeat the Yoma at the expense of her energy.
 Shizuri and Tsukasa share their first kiss and Shizuri is accepted as a NEET during the attack.

 Feeling responsible for Shizuri's misfortune, Saya, who is actually Shizuri's mother, tells the others to take care of her.
 Shizuri's NEET lifestyle is revealed to be a result of her childhood connection with Tsukasa, who influenced her to become the gamer that she is known as in the present.
 Later on, Yuzu Natsumi, younger sister of Kanna, shows up at her maid job in protest.
 Yuzu accepts Kanna's job knowing it is to save their village but dislikes participating in it herself.
 Himari Asakura, a schoolgirl stalking Shizuri and Tsukasa, confronts Shizuri on her relationship when seeing Tsukasa with Saya, causing Shizuri to dislike Himari for disrespecting her privacy.
 Shizuri and the other ninjas then host a drinking party, causing them all to act on their basest desires, while Ayame is kicked out of Tsukasa's apartment for her perverted obsessions with Shizuri.
 Eventually, Shizuri and Tsukasa confess to one another, moments before the Ventors return and ruin the moment, infuriating Shizuri.